kaunel85/ong-bylaws/bylaws.md

      1. Be chaired by the Vice-President
      2. Consist of the President, Vice-President, Treasurer, Recruitment Chair, Warden, Phikeia Educator and Secretary
      3. Meet at least bi-weekly, but weekly during the school year
-     4. Excepting when discussing conduct of an individual member any Active, Alum, or Phikeia may be present and speak in the meeting
+     4. Excepting when discussing conduct of an individual Member any Active, Alumnus, or Phikeia may be present and speak in the meeting
      5. Oversee general operations of the chapter and any task that does not fall under the purview of another officer
      6. Oversee any disciplinary action or direct a Judiciary Committee to review the situation